-created it 11 years ago.
+An oldie but a goodie!
+I’ve done this activity with my class for the past 15 years ago.
 Every year, for a Valentine’s gift, I have my students create “Compliment Booklets” for one another.
 (I think this would also make for a great beginning or end of year activity).
 Students write compliments for one another and I compile them into booklets.
 I tell students the more they put into the activity, the more they’ll get out of it.
 I love seeing the smiles on each one of my students’ faces as they read through their booklets on Valentine’s Day!
 When I see former students many of them tell me they still have and cherish their Compliment Booklets!
-I still have all 11 of mine!
+I still have all 15 of mine!

 Remembering Mr. Kinney

-Last year my class made a Compliment Booklet for a muched loved SSP at St. Elizabeth School, Mr. Kinney.
+Last year my class made a Compliment Booklet for a much loved SSP at St. Elizabeth School, Mr. Kinney.
 As he had very few family members, the staff and students at our school were his “family”.
 I read each of the compliments to Mr. Kinney the day before he passed away and I believe they were the last words he heard.
 He smiled comfortably and contentedly as I read each word from his booklet.
 Remembering Mr. Kinney is an iMovie I created (based on the words in his Compliment Booklet) to play at his memorial service.
 Rest peacefully Mr. Kinney.
 We miss you.